HISPlayer/Unity_Video_Player/README.md

 > HISPlayer allows you to upload and host video files, converting them into HLS and DASH streaming URLs.
 You can stream all these videos using our Unity Player SDK into Unity. **[Start your FREE trial here!](https://hisplayer.com/unity-asset-store-saas-registration/)**
 >
-> If you use the HISPlayer Video Hosting Platform, you can get our Unity Video Player for FREE.
-It allows you to host videos directly from the **Unity Editor**.
+> If you use the HISPlayer Video Hosting Platform, it includes our advanced Unity Video Player for FREE.
 >
 >Tutorial:
 > * **[Host videos from the Unity Editor](https://www.youtube.com/watch?v=vSI7U6TjHqI)**